 Entries submitted at con will also need the following information submitted:

 - Your preferred name (announced at Closing Ceremonies if you win, unless you specify a pen name)

 - Your email address

 - The title of your entry

 - A brief summary of your entry, and a link to the source's wiki

 - The title(s) of the Japanese anime/manga/etc. franchise your entry is based on

-- Which categories (up to two) that you wish to submit your entry under
+- Which categories (up to two) that you feel your entry fits under

-All other entries (either online or brought into the Programming Office as a hard copy) must be received by 11:59pm on Friday, October 26th.
+All other entries (either online or brought into the Programming Office as a hard copy) must be received by 11:59pm on Friday at con.

 Please email firstname.lastname@example.org for any questions.